homeLibraryBlog

 Skills-based compensation and learning have a positive effect on retention.

-The McKinsey data cited above shows that lack of career development and advancement opportunities and inadequate compensation were the top two reasons for people quitting their jobs in 2022.
+The McKinsey data cited earlier shows that lack of career development and advancement opportunities and inadequate compensation were the top two reasons for people quitting their jobs in 2022.

 It could even attract new workers: 48% of American workers would switch to a new job if offered skills training opportunities.